draptik/draptik.github.com/source/about/index.markdown

 My name is Patrick Drechsler.
 I'm a software developer.

+In the past I've also spent some time in the field of biomechanics.
+If you're bored you can look at my thesis on how [insects and frogs cling to surfaces](http://opus.bibliothek.uni-wuerzburg.de/frontdoor/index/index/docId/2293).

 ## This blog is...

 - ...mainly a place where I write down notes